 What is SNAP?

-SNAP stands for the Supplemental Nutrition Assistance Program — more commonly known as food stamps.
+SNAP stands for the Supplemental Nutrition Assistance Program.
 SNAP is a federal program that helps millions of low-income Americans put food on the table.
 Across the United States there are 9.5 million families with children on SNAP.
 It is the largest program working to fight hunger in America.

 Why is SNAP important?

-SNAP (or food stamps) provides families with their basic nutritional needs to get them through temporary hard times.
+SNAP provides families with their basic nutritional needs to get them through temporary hard times.
 It helps people get back on their feet and on the road to a better life — in 2015, SNAP lifted 4.6 million Americans above the poverty line, including 2 million children and 366,000 seniors.
-Moreover, SNAP helps to ensure that children are given a fair chance at a healthy adulthood, that seniors age with dignity and that families can care for themselves.
+Moreover, SNAP helps to ensure that children are given a fair chance at healthy adulthood, that seniors age with dignity and that family can care for themselves.
 SNAP is absolutely critical to making sure no one in America goes hungry.

 On top of that, SNAP supports America’s economy and creates jobs.
 Research from Moody’s Analytics suggests that for every dollar spent by SNAP, 1.7 dollars are added to the economy.
 A 2010 study by the USDA found that for every $1 billion of added SNAP funding, between 8,900 and 17,000 jobs were created.
 By contrast, another study found that for every $1 billion in cuts, 11,437 jobs would be destroyed.

 SNAP provides timely, targeted, and temporary benefits to people in need so that Americans have access to nutritious food.
 SNAP responds quickly to changes in our population, growing in response to increases in poverty and unemployment, and shrinking as the need is met and reduced.
 SNAP is administered by the states, which have considerable discretion to adapt the program to best meet the needs of their residents.